Price

 Structure

-The Master of Engineering Management can be studied part-time or full-time (subject to course availability) and must be completed within four years.
+The Master of Engineering Management can be studied part-time within three years, and must be completed within four years.
+The Postgraduate Diploma in Engineering Management can be studied part-time within two years, and must be completed within three years.

 Time commitment